Harshitpandeytech/AiSSISTANT/README.md

-AiSSISTANT
+🚀 AiSSISTANT

-AiSSISTANT is an AI-powered chat application that combines real-time messaging, intelligent writing assistance, and live web search.
-It is built using Stream Chat, OpenAI, and a modern full-stack architecture.
+AiSSISTANT is an AI-powered chat application that brings together real-time messaging, intelligent writing assistance, and live web search.
+Built using Stream Chat, OpenAI, and a modern full-stack architecture.

 Features